 Tomato pests that damage the fruit are:

-Discovering what is causing your tomato plant problems will help you to work to correct them.
+Discovering what’s causing your tomato plant problems will help you to work to correct them.
 Remember, tomato growing problems are actually rather common.
-Even gardeners who have had years of experience can find that their tomato plants have been killed by disease or pests.
+Even gardeners with years of experience can find that their tomato plants have been killed by disease or pests.